CCSCovenant/CCSCovenant.github.io/_pages/about.md

 Working with various of computer vision projects in the industry manufacturing:
 ongoing research project:  correct fabric misalignment and distortion on a production line during the process of gluing fabric to shoe soles with camera.

-### Estimation of the 3D Rim of an Object from its 2D occluding contours
+### LURA project:Estimation of the 3D Rim of an Object from its 2D occluding contours
 #### Elder lab, York University, Toronto
 ##### May 2023 - August 2023